ecarnovsky/rem-bg-crop-blur-edges/README.md

 - Shrinking large images
 - Blurring the edges

-Images in the format png/jpg/jpeg are taken from a folder named input_images, altered, then saved as a png in the folder named output_images.
+Images in the format png/jpg/jpeg are taken from a folder named input_images, altered, then saved as a png in a folder named output_images.